How to Tell Yourself It’s OK to Relax – So Your Mind and Body Will Listen

 3. Start as small as possible

-Ask yourself: What’s the tiniest thing I could do today that moves me even a little closer to where I want to be?
-Then go do that small thing—something you can complete in five minutes or less.
+Ask yourself: What’s the tiniest thing I could do today that moves me closer to where I want to be?
+Then do that small thing—something you can complete in five minutes or less.

 When you’re done, take a moment to notice how it feels.
 Even small wins can create momentum.
 Savor it.
 Let it soak in.
 That sense of progress, no matter how small, makes it easier to choose the next small step tomorrow.

-Just like caterpillars don’t become butterflies overnight, humans take time to change and grow, too.
+Just like caterpillars don’t become butterflies overnight, humans also take time to change and grow.
 The hardest part is often just getting started.
 These three steps can help you begin.
-James’ coffee shop questions turned into conversations, then friendships, and eventually even dating again.
+James’s coffee shop questions turned into conversations, friendships, and eventually even dating again.

 You’ve got this.